Cal Raleigh Player Props: Mariners vs. Rays

 Cal Raleigh At The Plate

-- He has hit a home run in 12.9% of his games this season, and 4.1% of his chances at the plate.
+- He has gone deep in nine games this season (12.7%), leaving the park in 4% of his plate appearances.

-- Raleigh has had at least one RBI in 27.1% of his games this year (19 of 70), with two or more RBI nine times (12.9%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Raleigh has had at least one RBI in 26.8% of his games this year (19 of 71), with more than one RBI nine times (12.7%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.